digicademy/cobj_xslt/Documentation/Tutorials/TransformDisplayAnExternalRssFeed/Index.rst

 .. figure:: ../../Images/manual_html_m1efc09cf.png

-You can find the full XSL stylesheet of this tutorial in the res folder of the extension.
+You can find the full XSL stylesheet of this tutorial in the Resources/Public/Xsl folder of the extension.
 One last thing: You may notice that all tags generated during this transformation still carry the php namespace due to our declaration in the stylesheet root.
 This could be suppressed